mseijse01/finance-integration/README.md

 # 📈 Finance Integration Dashboard

-A data-driven Flask web application that tracks and visualizes stock prices, financial fundamentals, earnings, and sentiment analysis for cannabis-related companies.
+A data-driven Flask web application that tracks and visualizes stock prices, financial fundamentals, earnings, and sentiment analysis for coffee and beverage companies.

 This project showcases a robust ETL pipeline, API integrations (Alpha Vantage, Finnhub & Yahoo Finance), database handling with SQLAlchemy, and dynamic dashboards powered by Plotly — all structured for modularity and scalability.